An algebraic formulation of the graph reconstruction conjecture: Abstract

 \section{Abstract}

-The graph reconstruction conjecture asserts that a finite simple graph on at least 3 vertices can be reconstructed up to isomorphism from its deck - the collection of its vertex-deleted subgraphs.
+The graph reconstruction conjecture asserts that every finite simple graph on at least three vertices can be reconstructed up to isomorphism from its deck - the collection of its vertex-deleted subgraphs.
 Kocay's Lemma is an important tool in graph reconstruction.
 Roughly speaking, given the deck of a graph $G$ and any finite sequence of graphs, it gives a linear constraint that every reconstruction of $G$ must satisfy.

 Let $\psi(n)$ be the number of distinct (mutually non-isomorphic) graphs on $n$ vertices, and let $d(n)$ be the number of distinct decks that can be constructed from these graphs.
-Then the difference $\psi(n) - d(n)$ is a measure of how many graphs cannot be reconstructed from their decks.
-In particular, the graph reconstruction conjecture holds for $n$-vertex graphs if and only if $\psi(n) = d(n)$.
+Then the difference $\psi(n) - d(n)$ measures how many graphs cannot be reconstructed from their decks.
+In particular, the graph reconstruction conjecture is true for $n$-vertex graphs if and only if $\psi(n) = d(n)$.

 We give a framework based on Kocay's lemma to study this discrepancy.
-We prove that if $M$ is a matrix of covering numbers of graphs by sequences of graphs then $d(n) \geq \mathsf{rank}_\mathbb{R}(M)$.
+We prove that if $M$ is a matrix of covering numbers of graphs by sequences of graphs, then $d(n) \geq \mathsf{rank}_\mathbb{R}(M)$.
 In particular, all $n$-vertex graphs are reconstructible if one such matrix has rank $\psi(n)$.
 To complement this result, we prove that it is possible to choose a family of sequences of graphs such that the corresponding matrix $M$ of covering numbers satisfies $d(n) = \mathsf{rank}_\mathbb{R}(M)$.